Skip to main contentArrow Right

 At this stage, your MCP server is accessible to anyone who can reach the exposed host and port.
 There's no authentication, no encryption (TLS), and no request validation.
 This means that anyone can potentially connect to your MCP server and invoke any tool.

-Introducing authentication with Descope
+Introducing MCP authentication with Descope

 As you saw in the previous section, anyone who discovers your proxy server's URL can connect to your MCP server and invoke any available tool.
 In production or shared development environments, this opens doors to unauthorized access and abuse.